 - Tortilla strips

-In a large pot, combine water, chicken, bay leaves and coriander.
+- In a large pot, combine water, chicken, bay leaves peppercorns, and coriander.
 Bring to boil and lower heat to low.
 Cook for about 2 hours on low heat.
 Stir occasionally.

-Set the chicken and the stock aside for now.
+- Set the chicken and the broth aside for now.
 Strain out and discard the bay leaves and coriander.
-Shred the chicken once it's cooled enough to handle.
+Shred or dice the chicken once it's cooled enough to handle.

-Add shredded chicken and saute for a couple more minutes.
+- Add cooked chicken and cook for a couple more minutes.

-Add broth, tomato sauce, salt, chili powder, and red pepper flakes.
-Bring to boil and lower heat to medium.
+- Add broth, tomato sauce, and seasoning.
+Bring to boil and lower heat to medium-low to low.
 Cook for about 45 minutes, stirring occasionally.
-(If using dry black beans, cook until beans are soft.)
+(If using dry black beans, cook on low until beans are soft.)

-Originally published on Will Cook For Smiles on November 3, 2o11.
+Originally published on Will Cook For Smiles in May 2017.